Issa Vegas Stuns In Strappy Bikini On Instagram

 The next four photos were similar, except the hottie changed her pose and expression slightly.
 In one image, Issa lifted her left hand into the air and parted her lips slightly and in the next, she placed both of her hands in the air with her palms up.

 In the third shot, the stunner raised her right hand and played with her hair with her other hand.
-And in the final image, Issa stood with her right leg facing the camera and showed off her the side of her bare booty.
+In the final image, Issa stood with her right leg facing the camera and showed off her the side of her bare booty.

-The series has been liked over 154,000 times so far and Issa’s fans took to the comments section in droves to attempt to complete the challenge she outlined in the caption.
+The series has been liked more than 154,000 times so far and Issa’s fans took to the comments section in droves to attempt to complete the challenge she outlined in the caption.
 The model promised to feature followers in her stories and to follow them if they could spell her name one letter at a time.

 Plus, the beauty posted another photo set a few days ago, that time rocking another bikini.
-Issa opted for a nude ensemble that time and struck the Bambi pose by the pool.
+Issa opted for a nude ensemble and struck the Bambi pose by the pool.
 She sat on a gray lounge chair with a white towel on top and she accessorized with dark sunglasses with a blue frame.
 The model wore her hair slicked into a high bun and her skin glowed in the bright sunlight.